Variation Exists in Outcomes of Applications Across Immigration Courts and Judges

 Recommendation for Executive Action

 Comments: In January 2017, EOIR reported that the agency is working with a contractor to redesign EOIR's performance management system consistent with the principles outlined in the Government Performance and Results Modernization Act of 2010.
 In addition, EOIR reported that staff from its Office of Legal Access Programs (OLAP) plan to participate in strategic planning training, which will include how to establish performance measurements.
 In July 2018, EOIR reported to GAO that EOIR had developed program performance measures for both LOP and LOPC to assess the program of these programs in achieving their goals.
 EOIR then incorporated these program performance measures into the May 2017 blanket purchase agreement with the Vera Institute of Justice.
 In July 2018, EOIR reported to GAO that the agency has been working with its contractor to refine its performance measurement systems to align with these new measures.
+In March 2019, EOIR reported to GAO that the first reports on the new performance measures are expected later in fiscal year 2019.
+As of July 2020, EOIR told GAO that the agency is working to provide GAO with an update, but has nothing new to report at this time.
 To fully address the recommendation, EOIR should develop and implement a system to assess LOP and LOPC program performance against the new program performance measures.

 Recommendation: To better assess whether the LOP and LOPC are having a measurable impact in meeting their program objectives, the Director of EOIR should develop and implement a system of performance measures, including establishing a baseline, to regularly evaluate the effectiveness of LOP and LOPC and assess whether the programs are achieving their stated goals.